Advance Steel Features | 2023, 2022, 2021 | Autodesk

 Use AutoCAD Plant 3D and Advance Steel together in the AEC Collection to connect and sync fabrication to plant design.

-Save time by importing your customised settings when moving to new versions of Advance Steel.
+Save time by importing your custom settings when moving to new versions of Advance Steel.

 Open and flexible API

-Enhance and extend the use of Advance Steel with APIs for managing data, connecting to other software and customised tools for software developers.
+Enhance and extend the use of Advance Steel with APIs for managing data, connecting to other software, and custom tools for software developers.

 View native drawings in AutoCAD